Earlier this year, Seiko introduced three new versions of its unique Alpinist line.

-In addition to an attractive and easy to read dial layout the Alpinist features a rotating compass bezel under the crystal (on the flange) 0-360 degree markings in addition to directional bearings — all controlled by a dedicated crown at 4 o’clock.
+In addition to an attractive and easy-to-read dial layout, the Alpinist features a rotating compass bezel under the crystal (on the flange) 0-360 degree markings in addition to directional bearings — all controlled by a dedicated crown at 4 o’clock.
 To determine the direction you hold the watch horizontally and point the hour hand at the sun, then halfway between that point and 12 o’clock is South.
 From there you can set the internal compass bezel accordingly.

-Considering the utility of the compass, as well as 200-meter water-resistance, high legibility, and robust shock-resistance of the case and movement — the Prospex Alpinist is a sports watch that falls into the more serious tool and professional watch category.
+Considering the utility of the compass, as well as 200-meter water resistance, high legibility, and robust shock-resistance of the case and movement — the Prospex Alpinist is a sports watch that falls into the more serious tool and professional watch category.

+The Ref.
+SPB117, SPB119, SPB121, like previous Alpinist models, feature dual crowns that screw-down to the case and a screwed caseback exhibition window.
 Retail is $725 on a leather strap and $750 with a stainless steel bracelet.